IDAES/examples/README-developer.md

 To test just one notebook, you need to use the name of the *test* notebook not the source.
-For example, to test the `compressor.ipynb` notebook (in the `unit_models/operations` subdirectory) you need to add `-c` and the path to the top-level *pyproject.toml*, which has the pytest configuration, then use the name of the test notebook:
+For example, to test the `compressor.ipynb` notebook (in the `unit_models/operations` subdirectory) you need to use the name of the test notebook:

 ```shell
 pytest -v idaes_examples/notebooks/docs/unit_models/operations/compressor_test.ipynb